adanb13/bitvoker/README.md

     ```

 7. **External IP Address Change Alert:**
-    Monitor for changes in your public IP by using **bitvoker** in a script:
+    Monitor for changes in your public IP by using **LogForge-Notifier** in a script:
     ```bash
     #!/bin/bash
     LAST_IP_FILE="/tmp/last_ip.txt"